top of page

 Black & Veatch - Kansas City, Mo | Evergreen Goodwill of Northwest Washington - Seattle, WA

-I had the honor of bringing the look of this new technological wonder to life.
-Working directly with Evergreen Goodwill's VP of Mission and the executive leadership team of Black & Veatch, I developed concepts for the interior and exterior look of DEB.
-Here are some of the concepts as the design developed over time:
+As the creative manager for this project, I had the honor of working closely with Evergreen Goodwill's VP of Mission and Black & Veatch's executive leadership team to develop the interior and exterior look of DEB.
+Here are some of the design concepts I developed over time:

 Round 1